Academic Actions and Student Success

 Baylor University Career Center

 The Baylor University Career Center provides support and direction for all Baylor students as they follow their calling into a successful career.
 The Career Center offers the highest quality career coaching and resources available, while continually researching best practices nationwide to position our students for success.
 Each one of the Career Success Professionals specializes in an academic area with specific majors.
 They assist students in career discovery, resume development, internship and job searches, applications, interview preparation, networking, negotiations and more.
-Students should plan to meet each semester during their Baylor career with a Career Success Professional.
+Students should plan to meet with a Career Success Professional to discuss their career direction and their personal and professional career development to ensure their career success.

 Paul L. Foster Success Center